Jakexy/11711-RAG/data/parsed_data/tartan_fact.md

 Source: "Tartan: Romancing the Plaid," by Jeffrey Banks and Doria De La Chapelle

 Official Mascot?
 More than a century after Carnegie Mellon University opened its doors, an official mascot finally made its mark.
 Although students have dressed as a Scottish terrier — typically referred to as Scotty — for 50 years, it wasn't until 2007 that Carnegie Mellon officially welcomed the Scottish terrier as the university's first mascot.

 In keeping with tradition, students, faculty, staff and alumni voted to name the new official mascot Scotty.
 But it's not just the costumed mascot that voters named.
 The live dog is also known as Scotty to the Carnegie Mellon community.

-About Scotty | Celebrating Scotty | Performer Requests

 Department Quick Facts

+The Name of School is Carnegie Mellon University.

+The city Carnegie Mellon University is located is Pittsburgh.

+The zip code of Carnegie Mellon University is 15213.

+Carnegie Mellon University is founded in 1900.

+The number of undergraduate enrolled in Carnegie Mellon University is 6,982 in Fall 2021.

+The number of graduate and doctoral enrolled in Carnegie Mellon University is 7,062 in Fall 2021.

+The number of alumni of Carnegie Mellon University is 102,577.

+The nickname of Carnegie Mellon University is tartans.

+The mascot of Carnegie Mellon University is scottie dog.

-Name of School: Carnegie Mellon University
+The school colors of Carnegie Mellon University are cardinal and gray.

-City/Zip: Pittsburgh, PA 15213

-Founded: 1900

-Enrollment (undergrad): 6,982- Fall 2021

-Enrollment (graduate and doctoral): 7,062 - Fall 2021

-Alumni: 102,577

-Nickname: Tartans

-Mascot: Scottie Dog

-School Colors: Cardinal and Gray

-Football Stadium and Track and Field: Gesling Stadium

-Capacity: 3,500

-Surface: FieldTurf
+The football stadium and track and field facility at Carnegie Mellon University is Gesling Stadium.

+Gesling Stadium has a capacity of 3,500 spectators.

+The surface of Gesling Stadium is FieldTurf.

+The basketball and volleyball gymnasium at Carnegie Mellon University is Wiegand Gymnasium.

-Basketball/Volleyball Gym: Wiegand Gymnasium
+Wiegand Gymnasium has a capacity of 500 spectators.

-Capacity: 500
+The soccer stadium at Carnegie Mellon University is CMU Soccer Field.

+CMU Soccer Field has a capacity of 250 spectators.

-Soccer Stadium: CMU Soccer Field
+The surface of CMU Soccer Field is FieldTurf.

-Capacity: 250

-Surface: FieldTurf

-Affiliation: NCAA Division III
+Carnegie Mellon University is affiliated with NCAA Division III.

-Conference: University Athletic Association | Presidents' Athletic Conference (Football Only)
+In football, Carnegie Mellon University is affiliated with the University Athletic Association and the Presidents' Athletic Conference.

+The president of Carnegie Mellon University is Dr. Farnam Jahanian.
-President: Dr. Farnam Jahanian

-Alma Mater, Year: University of Texas at Austin
+Dr. Farnam Jahanian received his Alma Mater degree from the University of Texas at Austin.

+The athletic director of Carnegie Mellon University is Dr. Josh Centor.

-Athletic Director: Dr. Josh Centor
+Dr. Josh Centor received his Alma Mater degree from Brandeis in 2004.

-Alma Mater, Year: Brandeis, 2004

-Athletic Department Phone: 412-268-8054
+The athletic department phone number of Carnegie Mellon University is 412-268-8054.

-Mailing Address:  5000 Forbes Avenue / Pittsburgh, PA 15213
+The mailing address of Carnegie Mellon University is 5000 Forbes Avenue, Pittsburgh, PA 15213.